onassar/PandaPodcasts-ChromeExtension/crx/apps/nytimes/docs/installed.md

 ## NYTimes Podcasts Chrome Extension Installed

 ### Congratulations!
-The (unofficial and unauthorized) [New York Times](https://nytimes.com/) Chrome Extension has been installed, and you can now check out the newest episodes from each of their podcasts by simply clicking on the Chrome Extension icon.
+The (unofficial and unauthorized) [New York Times](https://nytimes.com/) Podcasts Chrome Extension has been installed, and you can now check out the newest episodes from each of their podcasts by simply clicking on the Chrome Extension icon.

 ### Disclosure
 This Chrome Extension is not affiliated with, or supported by,